SukhbirSinghKhalsa/Database-Learnings-Practise/README.md

-#CREATE NEW TABLE , DUPLICATE OF EXISTING TABLE
+#CREATE NEW TABLE , DUPLICATE OF EXISTING TABLE <br>
 CREATE TABLE table_name as SELECT * FROM old_table_name;